Global Career Development Facilitator

-Global Career Development Facilitator (GCDF) is a certification from the Center for Credentialing and Education (CCE), a Certification Entity, for persons working in career development and advisory fields.
+Global Career Development Facilitator (GCDF) is a certification from the Center for Credentialing & Education (CCE), a Certification Entity, for persons working in career development and advisory fields.
 There is an official list of CCE Approved Providers of Training cited below.
 The certification requires over 120 hours plus educational and experience requirements.

 It is an evolution of the Career Development Facilitator (CDF) certification developed in response to a RFP from the National Occupational Information Coordinating Committee (NOICC) during 1992.
 The winning proposal went to Oakland University in Michigan where the initial development began under the leadership of Howard Splete.

 In 2000, when NOICC was eliminated and the employees were split between the USDOL and USDED, the curriculum program was awarded to the National Career Development Association (NCDA) to promote and train practitioners.
 The Working Ahead curriculum was the second generation, developed at Heldrich Center for Workforce Development, with a linkage the USDOL resources—different from the first generation with greater emphasis towards USDOE resources.
 Since then, numerous programs have been developed.
-Graduates from approved programs apply for GCDF certification from the Center for Credentialing in Education (CCE), an affiliate of the National Board for Certified Counselors (Center for Credentialing in Education, 1997).
+Graduates from approved programs apply for GCDF certification from the Center for Credentialing in Education (CCE), an affiliate of the National Board for Certified Counselors.
 The credential recognizes the education and experience of those working in CDF occupations like careers advisory services and employment services.
 GCDF have successfully completed an approved CDF training program (over 120 hours and maintain continuing education credits or lose certification) and have met and verified specific educational and experience requirements.